Has it been a while since you made playdough for your kids?

 - and enough water to make it into the play dough consistency

-We divide the mixture into four and kneaded the colour in.
+We divide the mixture into four and knead the colour in.

 - Place the animals around your backyard.
 Our snake was put under a flower-pot, the possums in a tree, jellyfish in water and the echidna near an ant trail.
 We tried to think of the places that the animals would reside in the wild.